-We are currently home to a female goeldi's monkey, she can been seen in out Magic Forest exhibit.
+We are currently home to a female goeldi's monkey, she can been seen in our Magic Forest exhibit.

-The Royal Zoological Society of Scotland currently manage the captive population of Goeldi's monkeys through the European Endangered Species Programme.
+The Goeldi's monkeys are part of the European Endangered Species Programme.

 Goeldi’s monkeys (Callimico goeldii) are small, about the size of a squirrel and come from the Amazon Basin regions of Columbia, Bolivia, Brazil, and Peru.
 Although they might look like tamarins, Goeldi’s monkeys are actually quite different.